-What are Actions?
 Actions are sets of instructions performed upon Task execution.
-While automatic Action execution requires association with a Trigger (such as Task Scheduler, Folder Watcher, User logon, System start-up, etc.), it is also possible to run Action manually.
-Events occur when using Automation Workshop.
-These events are triggered both by graphical user interface and automatic Task execution.
+While automatic Action execution requires a Trigger (such as Task Scheduler, Folder Watcher, SFTP Watcher, System start-up, and many more), it is also possible to run Task manually.

-To add Actions to your Automated Task, click Add Action button in Actions tab.
+To add Actions to your Automated Task, use Add Action window in Actions tab.
 It can be accessed either from Task Wizard or Task properties.
 Choose from a list of available Actions, and confirm selection to open configuration window.

-Logic Actions category contains Actions to automatically manage workflows such as conditionals, flows and loops as well as tools for processing text and creating variables · Action flow explained.
+Logic Actions contains Actions to automatically manage workflows such as conditionals, flows and loops as well as tools for processing text and creating variables · Action flow explained

-Workshop section features specific Actions that provide advanced automation options for enabling and disabling Tasks and writing data directly in the Service log.
+Workshop category features specific Actions that provide advanced automation options for enabling and disabling Tasks and writing data directly in the Service log.